ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_ordering.md

 Ensure that you completed the following tasks:
 * You configured the {{site.data.keyword.cloud}} infrastructure credentials on the **Settings** page.
 For more information, see [User accounts and settings](/docs/vmwaresolutions?topic=vmwaresolutions-useraccount).
-* You reviewed all the considerations in [Considerations when installing KMIP for VMware instances](/docs/vmwaresolutions?topic=vmwaresolutions-kmip_standalone_considerations#kmip_standalone_considerations-install).
+* You reviewed all the considerations in [Considerations when you install KMIP for VMware instances](/docs/vmwaresolutions?topic=vmwaresolutions-kmip_standalone_considerations#kmip_standalone_considerations-install).

 ## Procedure to order KMIP for VMware instances
 {: #kmip_standalone_ordering-procedure}